jguadagno/jguadagno.github.io/_presentations/our-cloud-adventure-moving-from-data-centers-to-azure.md

 ---
-title: Our Cloud Adventure: Moving from Data Centers to Azure
+title: "Our Cloud Adventure: Moving from Data Centers to Azure"
 isKeynote: true
 isRetired: false
 sourceUrl: